trex-paxos/trex-paxos-jvm/README.md

 }
 ```

 The progress of each node is its highest promised `N` and its highest fixed slot `S`.

-Accepted command values are
+The command values are
-journaled into a given slot index with the `Accept` message so that we can retransmit
+journaled into a given slot index.
-them easily.
-There is no need to actually persist anything other than the actual comamnd bytes against
-each slot key.

 Journal writes must be crash-proof (disk flush or equivalent).
 The journal's `sync ()`
 method must first flush any commands into their slots and only then flush the `progress`.
 The method `long highestAcceptedSlot()` is required to run the leader takeover protocol.
-It is mentioned here as it would slow down crash recovery if it was slow to compute this value.
-In practice many storage systems support ordered keys else indexes over keys such that getting the max
-key under which an accept message is journaled can be a fast operation.
+The journal is a single interface that could easily be implemented in an embedded Java database else
+a relational database such as postresql running on the same physical server.
+In which case the progress record would be a small table with only one row.
+The accept table would be large and you would use the log index as the primary key.
+You could gave a maintenance cronjob check the `fixedIndex` across all nodes to then
+delete from the accept tables for slots below that min value.

+Yet you dont gave to use a relation database.
+It could be entirely possible to use an external storage service to hold the actual values
+and then run the algorithm using the key to that storage service as the command value.
+It is entirely
+possible to use different storage for the accept messages than values and a third solution to hold the progress record.
+What matters is that the values must be crash durable, before the accept log is crash durable,
+before the progress is crash durable.
+You can mix and match storage solutions to get an optimal
+set up.

 ## Sixth, The invariants